awesomemotive/easy-digital-downloads/readme.txt

 * Fix: Ajax animation doesn't stop when adding an item to the cart that has Multi-Option Purchase Mode enabled
 * Fix: Incorrect echo statement inside of an apply_filters() call (twice)
 * Fix: Selecting the same month for start and end in Report date filters resulted in a 12 month spread
+* Fix: A bug that caused the Yesterday report view to show 0 earnings and sales when the current month is January

 * Tweak: Better support for responsive columns in the [downloads] short code
 * Tweak: Improved the sample product import file